Uphall Station: Natural landscape

 Uphall Station encompasses a nationally significant population of protected Great Crested Newts, thought to be to third largest breeding site in Scotland.

 The site, to the North East of the main thoroughfare of Pumpherston Road, is also home to badgers, wild roe deer, foxes, Soprano pipistrelle bats, 17 species of rare and at danger bird species including Grey partridge, yellowhammers, Skylarks and birds of prey.
-In all, the area is home to over a 100 species of animals and many species of wild flowers.
+In all, the area is home to over 100 species of animals and many species of wild flowers.
 The area is open access and currently utilized as arable farmland as well as a training ground for local amphibian welfare charities due to its highly accessible nature by road and rail.

 Crime levels

 Uphall Station has a relatively low crime rate compared with the rest of West Lothian and is therefore considered a safe place to raise children.
-According to Police Scotland, West Lothian has a much lower than average crime and offense rate which is lower than every city in Scotland, including a crime rate nearly 30% lower than Edinburgh, 64% lower than Glasgow and a third lower than Falkirk.
+According to Police Scotland, West Lothian has a much lower than average crime and offence rate which is lower than every city in Scotland, including a crime rate nearly 30% lower than Edinburgh, 64% lower than Glasgow and a third lower than Falkirk.

 Dishonesty crimes in West Lothian are half that of Edinburgh and violent crime is 72% lower than that of Glasgow.
 This is possibly attributed to the numerous neighbourhood watch schemes in the area and the number of affluent commuters who reside in the village.

 Services

-Uphall Station has a population of around 1,026 residents; Uphall Station has a significant proportion of commuters to Edinburgh due to its reputation as a safe commuter village with exceptional links to Edinburgh, Glasgow and other parts of West Lothian through Scotrail, M8 motorway, Lothian Country Buses and McGill's Eastern Scottish buses.
+Uphall Station has a population of around 1,026 residents; Uphall Station has a significant proportion of commuters to Edinburgh due to its reputation as a safe commuter village with exceptional links to Edinburgh, Glasgow and other parts of West Lothian through ScotRail, M8 motorway and Lothian Country Buses.

 There are numerous local taxi companies which can take you to Livingston, Edinburgh airport and Edinburgh as well as further afield.